khaliq8145/Short-tips/README.md

-Certainly!
+Hello!
 Here's the guide for searching and opening configuration entries in `Android.bp` files, applicable to any device, directory, or file:

 ---